jcu-eresearch/TDH-Research-Data-Catalogue-pre1.8/README.md

                 </profile>

 You just activate this profile in your IDE when you are working on it.
-Alternatively, you can activate the profile with the <activeProfiles> segment of ~/.m2/settings.xml
+Alternatively, you can activate the profile with the `activeProfiles` section of ~/.m2/settings.xml